Securing trust in the global COVID-19 supply chain has been saved

 From development and delivery to acceptance and administration

 COVID-19 vaccines and therapeutics, and the associated medical devices and consumables, present an urgent need for a protected supply chain and a system of traceability built around globally identified products.
-Are organizations ready to take on the challenge?
+Are organisations ready to take on the challenge?

-The pandemic has led to unparalleled collaboration between life sciences organizations, academia, and other health care stakeholder around the world to advance a COVID-19 vaccine.
+The pandemic has led to unparalleled collaboration between life sciences organisations, academia, and other health care stakeholder around the world to advance a COVID-19 vaccine.
 At the same time, the life sciences industry’s innovation is on center stage, and the pandemic has only accelerated adoption of advanced technologies.
 As rollouts are becoming a reality now, it is important to note that multiple vaccines will be necessary to meet the need for worldwide vaccination.
-Each vaccine has its own specialized requirements, and each country has varying resources to accommodate them—making an already complex supply chain, even more dynamic and uncertain.
+Each vaccine has its own specialised requirements, and each country has varying resources to accommodate them—making an already complex supply chain, even more dynamic and uncertain.

 While the production of a vaccine comes with its own set of challenges, studies suggest that trust is an underpinning factor for the successful launch, distribution, and acceptance of vaccines.
 Life science leaders need to focus on areas—product integrity, ethical distribution, and communicating transparently—that can nurture trust amongst public.
 Government leaders, regulators, and public health authorities need to continue to be sensitive to the safety of the vaccines and the resources they need.

 Today, companies are readying their COVID-19 vaccines and have shared protocols for a “real time” exchange on the scientific, deliberative, and inclusive trial process.
 But how can companies protect supply chain integrity while distributing the vaccines?
-Are organizations and governments ready with capabilities to store, administer vaccine products, and deal with any unprecedented logistical challenges?
+Are organisations and governments ready with capabilities to store, administer vaccine products, and deal with any unprecedented logistical challenges?
 What steps can drive vaccine confidence with the public?